develephant/corona-html5-console-plugin/README.md

 ## Overview

 Yes, you can easily use the `print` command while viewing the `index-debug.html` file in your HTML5 build.
-But I rather prefer the built in browser _Deveopler Tools_ console window.
+But, this plugin allows you to output to the browser console using the normal `index.html` build.

-This plugin allows you to output to the browser console using the normal `index.html` build.
+Pretty amazing stuff.

 ## Installation